telekom/style-doc/CONTRIBUTING.md

 You are welcome to contribute code in order to fix a bug or to implement a new feature.
 The following rules governs code contributions:

-- Contributions must be licensed under the [Apache 2.0 license](LICENSE)
+- Contributions must be licensed under the [license of this project](LICENSE).
 - Newly created files must be opened by the following file header and a blank line.